Fun Indoor Activities for Kids in Madrid: Museo del Prado Art Museum

 In my on-going quest to find fun, indoor activities for kids in Madrid*, I present to you Museo del Prado.

-(walk around the corner for the Jerónimos entrance that has no steps)
+The very steep steps of Goya Entrance to Museo del Prado (walk around the corner for the Jerónimos entrance that has no steps) |

 El Museo del Prado.
 It's where you go to see Velazquez's Las Meninas, Goya's Black Paintings, and Hieronymus Bosch's Garden of Earthly Delights.
 Is Museo del Prado kid-friendly?
 Not really.

-Where: Museo del Prado is not convenient to any metro stop.
+Where: Museo del Prado is not particularly convenient to any metro stop.
 My recommendation to get to the Prado?
 Take a bus that stops at the Neptuno fountain stop.
 It's right across the street from the Prado ticket counter.
 Or a taxi.

 If the weather is nice and you don't mind the walk, you can take the metro.
-Sol station is what Google maps suggests, but Antón Martín metro stop is technically the closest and is a downhill walk along Calle de Moratín to El Prado, about a quarter of a mile.
+Sol metro station is what Google maps suggests, but Antón Martín metro stop is technically the closest and is a downhill walk along Calle de Moratín to El Prado, about a quarter of a mile.

 Cost: Free for kids!
 Rather expensivo for adults: 15 euros each, unless you qualify for free admission.
 In the past, I recommended waiting until the free hours for kids, but with Covid, it seems like the museum is limiting entrance to 50 people every 15 minutes, so the free line can move veeerrrry slowly.